nuuuwan/news_lk3_data/README.md

 *2024-03-30 12:59:00* · [`adaderanalk`](https://www.adaderana.lk/news/98304/slfp-removes-amaraweera-lasantha-and-duminda-from-party-positions) · `en`

-The Sri Lanka Freedom Party (SLFP) has removed Duminda Dissanayake from the party’s National Organiser post, Ada Derana reporter said.
+The Sri Lanka Freedom Party (SLFP) has removed Duminda Dissanayake, Lasantha Alagiyawanna and Mahinda Amaraweera from their respective positions in the party, Ada Derana reporter said.

-Meanwhile, the Executive Committee of the SLFP has also removed Lasantha Alagiyawanna as Treasurer and Mahinda Amaraweera as Senior Vice President of the party, a short while ago.
+Accordingly, Dissanayake was stripped of his post as the Executive Committee, Alagiyawanna as the Treasurer and Amaraweera as the Senior Vice President.

-◼️
+The Chairman of SLFP, former President Maithripala Sirisena summoned all members of the party to Colombo for a pivotal meeting today (30).

+On Monday (25), political sources revealed that the party’s Central Committee members, Executive Committee members, Constituency and District Organizers of the SLFP and all the officials of the affiliated organizations of the party have been called to the party headquarters in order to reach certain crucial decisions.

+Against this backdrop, a new alliance led by the SLFP will be formed in the near future and it is reported that this process has reached the final stage.

+...

 [Data](articles/978a7a26.json)